Stephen Fife: Boston Red Sox

-Fife spent 2008 and 2009 in Class-A with the Lowell Spinners, Greenville Drive, and Salem Red Sox.
-In 2010, with the AA Portland Sea Dogs, he started 26 games and was 8-6 with a 4.75 ERA.
-He began 2011 with Portland, starting 18 games with an 11-4 record and 3.66 ERA.
+Fife spent 2008 and 2009 in Single–A with the Lowell Spinners, Greenville Drive, and Salem Red Sox.
+In 2010, with the Double–A Portland Sea Dogs, he started 26 games and was 8-6 with a 4.75 ERA.
+Fife began 2011 with Portland, starting 18 games with an 11-4 record and 3.66 ERA.

 Los Angeles Dodgers

 On July 31, 2011, Fife was traded (along with Tim Federowicz) to the Los Angeles Dodgers in a three-team trade that sent Trayvon Robinson to the Seattle Mariners.
-In 6 starts with the Dodgers AA affiliate, the Chattanooga Lookouts, he was 3-1 with a 4.01 ERA.
-He was added to the 40-man roster after the season to protect him from the Rule 5 draft and promoted to the AAA Albuquerque Isotopes to start 2012.
+In 6 starts with the Dodgers' Double–A affiliate, the Chattanooga Lookouts, he was 3-1 with a 4.01 ERA.
+He was added to the 40-man roster after the season to protect him from the Rule 5 draft and promoted to the Triple–A Albuquerque Isotopes to start 2012.

 Fife was called up to the majors for the first time on July 17, 2012 to make a spot start against the Philadelphia Phillies in place of the injured Chad Billingsley.
 He pitched six innings, allowing only one run while inducing 11 ground ball outs and left the game with the lead, only to get a no decision when the bullpen blew the game in the eighth.
 He was optioned back to the Isotopes after the game.
 After one start with the Isotopes, he returned to the Dodgers after Nathan Eovaldi was traded.
 He made two more starts with the Dodgers on July 27 and August 1 before returning to the minors after the team acquired Joe Blanton.
 In 24 starts (and 1 relief appearance) with the Isotopes, Fife was 11-7 with a 4.66 ERA.
 He was later recalled to the Dodgers in September and made two more starts.
 In his 5 total starts with the Dodgers in 2012, he was 0-2 with a 2.70 ERA.

 Fife picked up his first career win on June 3, 2013, in a spot start against the San Diego Padres.
 He again split the season between Albuquerque and Los Angeles.
 With the Dodgers, he made 10 starts (and appeared in 2 games out of the bullpen) with a 4-4 record and 3.86 ERA.

 In the 2014 season, he made one appearance for the Dodgers, starting a game on May 4 against the Miami Marlins.
 He allowed four runs in six innings in that game.
 He also started nine games for the Isotopes (and appeared in relief twice).
 He was 2-2 with a 7.01 ERA before going to the DL with a sore arm.
 On August 13, 2014, he underwent Tommy John surgery, ending his season.
 On October 13, 2014, he was outrighted to the minor leagues and removed from the 40 man roster.